 It's a testament to the power of high winds, sand, and water to erode solid rock if given enough time.

 Once we all took our photos of the Stone Tree, it was time to climb around on the other rocks in the area.

-Pedro, our driver, said it was a good place to spot Viscachas, small rodents related to chinchillas, with an appearance similar to rabbits.
+Pedro, our driver, said it was an excellent place to spot Viscachas, small rodents related to chinchillas, with an appearance similar to rabbits.

 Sure enough, when we rolled up alongside the rocks, he was able to spot one perched above us, peering out into the great expanse.

-His fluffy orange and grey coat camouflaged him well, and looked appropriate given the low temperatures that befall the Bolivian Altiplano every night.
+His fluffy orange and grey coat camouflaged him well and looked appropriate given the low temperatures of the Bolivian Altiplano every night.